h8rt3rmin8r/glitchpad.com/README.md

 # glitchpad.com
-A simple browser-based notepad and IDE
+A collection of powerful browser-based tools and IDE's